 You do not have to pay a fee or pay someone to help you get a government consolidation loan.
 Be wary of companies charging a lot of money for a free government program.

-The Department generally requires all borrowers to apply for Direct Loan consolidation using the studentloans.gov web site.
-(Click espanol to find a Spanish version of the on-line application).
+The Department generally requires all borrowers to apply for Direct Loan consolidation using the studentaid.gov web site.
+(Click Espanol to find a Spanish version of the on-line application).
 The Department strongly encourages borrowers to apply on-line, but you may also download and print a paper application to submit by regular mail.

 You can find out more about how to apply for a consolidation loan here.
 This is the section of this web siteabout consolidating out of default, but you do not have to be in default on your loans to consolidate.